 Placement for Tomatoes and Cucumbers

 Depending on type, both tomatoes and cucumbers have either a bush or vining growth pattern, so you can combine them in a couple of different ways.
 When planting your tomatoes and cucumbers together, one option is to let the cucumber vines grow along the ground in the space between tomato plants.
 The cucumbers' aggressive growth habit and broad leaves will help crowd out weeds, limiting competition.
 You can also plant a vining tomato plant, for example, that grows on a vertical support, while planting several bush-type cucumbers around the tomato plant.

 Alternatively, you can train cucumber vines onto the same supports you use for tomatoes.
-This mingling of plants is called diversified planting, which the Alabama Cooperative Extension System suggests as a strategy to make it harder for insect pests to find and damage specific crops.
+This mingling of plants is called diversified planting, which is a strategy to make it harder for insect pests to find and damage specific crops.
 Because either crop can develop mold problems under moist conditions and crowding, allow plenty of space for air to circulate between plants.

 When growing these two crops together, you must consider the potential for disease.
 While cucumber mosaic virus does affect both tomatoes and cucumbers, the disease is not limited to these two crops — it affects more than 40 families of plants.
 Phytophthora blight and root rot are more serious issues as these disease pathogens can ravage both cucumbers and tomatoes.
 Plants can be treated with commercial fungicides as a preventive measure, but it's better to just use good cultivation practices.

 Rotate crops to prevent infection, leaving a period of three years between repeat uses of a space for cucurbit crops (cucumbers, squashes and pumpkins) and solanaceous crops (tomatoes, potatoes, eggplants and peppers).
 When you pair tomatoes and cucumbers in the same space in the same year, that effectively gives you double use of one susceptible area before you have to rotate in a crop from a different plant family.